Hat Yai train station is a major junction on the Southern Line of the State Railways of Thailand rail system and is

 The other heads south-east through the troubled areas of Yala and Pattani, to the border with Malaysia at Sungai Kolok, where the railway line ends.

-Once you cross the border here into Malaysia, you can pick up a train again on the scenic "jungle line" that leads all the way down to Johor Bahru and Singapore.
+Once you cross the border here into Malaysia, you can pick up a train again on the scenic "jungle line" that leads all the way down to Johor Bahru, where you can take another 5 minutes shuttle train over the causeway to Singapore.